Ariana Grande Delivers Encore Performance In ‘Final Fantasy Brave Exvius’

 — FINAL FANTASY EXVIUS (@FFBE_EN) April 14, 2017

 When Dangerous Ariana first appeared in Final Fantasy Brave Exvius, it was to celebrate the one-year anniversary of the game’s release in Japan.
-A Final Fantasy-inspired remix of Ariana Grande’s hit pop song “Touch It” was also part of the in-game collaboration.
+A Final Fantasy-inspired remix of Ariana Grande’s hit pop song, “Touch It,” was also part of the in-game collaboration.
 The artist has since been nominated in multiple categories at the Billboard music awards, and the global version of the game will celebrate its first anniversary later this summer.

 ♡ @billboard #BBMAs pic.twitter.com/oXeplVdg2m